 These VHT features, among other benefits, increase the maximum throughput achievable between two VHT

 STAs over that achievable using HT features alone.
-The VHT features are available to VHT STAs associated with a VHT AP in a BSS.
-A subset of the VHT features is available for use between two VHT STAs that are members of the same IBSS.
+A subset of the VHT features is available for use between two VHT STAs that are members of the same MBSS.

-The support for VHT transmit beamforming sounding and MU PPDUs in a VHT AP and more than one VHT STA on a VHT BSS enables the use of MU-MIMO.
+The support for VHT transmit beamforming sounding and MU PPDUs in a VHT AP and more than one VHT STA on a VHT BSS enables the optional use of downlink MU-MIMO.
 With MU-MIMO, the AP can create up to 4 A-MPDUs each carrying MPDUs destined for an associated MU capable STA and transmit the A-MPDUs simultaneously in separate space time streams such that each recipient STA is able to demodulate the space-time streams carrying its A-MPDU.
-The simultaneous transmission of A-MPDUs in a single MU PPDU increases aggregate throughput over that which would be achieved by sending the A-MPDUs in separate SU PPDUs.
+The simultaneous transmission of A-MPDUs in a single MU PPDU might increase aggregate throughput over that which would be achieved by sending the A-MPDUs in separate SU PPDUs.

 The use of certain HT features, such as RIFS, is not permitted for STAs operating as VHT STAs.
 References: